flox/flox/cli/flox/doc/flox-update.md

 and it provides packages for [`flox-install(1)`](./flox-install.md) and [`flox-upgrade(1)`](./flox-upgrade.md).

-Updating an environment's base catalog does not actually update the packages in the environment;
+Note that updating an environment's base catalog and upgrading packages are two separate options.
-updating packages requires running an update command followed by a [`flox-upgrade`](./flox-upgrade.md).
+Upgrading packages will usually require running an update command followed by a [`flox-upgrade`](./flox-upgrade.md).

 # OPTIONS